Open menu

 f) Incorrect settings of Elasticsearch

 If configured by your developers, Elastic can operate with lags.
-That’s why online stores often opt for third-party services that take care of all the necessary database tweaks.
-These are cluster set up (the master server for taking queries, the server for updating the database, separate servers for processing and responding to queries), cross-cluster replication, indexing buffer settings, and more.
+That's why online stores often opt for third-party services that take care of all the necessary database tweaks.
+These are cluster setup (the master server for taking queries, the server for updating the database, separate servers for processing and responding to queries), cross-cluster replication, indexing buffer settings, and more.

 3. If You Have a Third-Party Search Engine